 The EPA requires States to have a yearly monitoring network plan in place and conduct periodic network assessments (every five years beginning in 2010).

-- 2018 Ambient Air Network Monitoring Plan (pdf)
+- 2022 South Carolina Ambient Air Monitoring Network Plan

 (Note: Documents are in PDF format.
 You may need to download free software that allows you to read documents in PDF format.)